Surajchandraa/morse-code-api/README.md

 - run command "npm i" to install all dependencies.

 ## how to run this:
-- open terminal in project directory and run node
+- open terminal in project directory and run node script.js file.
+-  than open your web browser and open url [http://localhost:5000].